Join the Google News Initiative Startups Boot Camp in Australia and New Zealand

 Be part of the first Google News Initiative (GNI) Startups Boot Camp in AUNZ!
 Designed specially to support aspiring Australian and New Zealander news entrepreneurs.

 Applications for 2022 are now closed.
-Read about this year’s cohort here →
+Read about the 2022 program and participants here →

 The Support You Need